 During our initial discovery phase, we’ll look at which software you’re using, where there may be duplication of effort or cost (or both), manual tasks that can be automated, technology integrations that can feed data from one system to another, and so on.
 This is a deep dive into everything from client relationship management, project management, team communication channels and reporting to time tracking, accounting and invoicing, and account/project profitability.

 Finally, we focus on profitability—an obvious cross-over with efficiency.
 Overall growth is great, but increasing profit margin is how to grow your agency exponentially.
 We’ll dive into the service offerings that are the least and the most profitable, and put processes in place to ensure predictable bottom line revenue growth.

 After 15 years of starting, scaling and selling my own digital agency in New York, I love helping other agency leaders do the same.
-I work with established creative and technology agencies—typically with $2-20MM in annual revenue, looking to transform, and committed to investing in the significant growth of their organization.
+I work with established creative and technology agencies—typically with $1-30MM in annual revenue, looking to transform, and committed to investing in the significant growth of their people and organization.